Frequently asked questions

-You do not need to have everything worked out before getting in touch.
-These questions are here to give you a practical sense of how I work and what to expect.
+These questions are here to give you a clear, practical sense of how I work, what to expect, and how therapy or ILF neurofeedback may begin.

-Open any section to read more.
+Expand any section to read more

 -